 The National Cancer Institute, National Institutes of Health, FDA, Alzheimer’s Association, Cancer Research UK, and even the EU’s Scientific Committee on Consumer Safety (which has banned thousands of personal care ingredients) all confirm there is no conclusive evidence that antiperspirants cause cancer.

-Even though there’s no substantial proof that mainstream antiperspirants are harmful, they do prevent a completely healthy process from occurring.
+Thee is no proff against mainstream antiperspirants that they could possibly be harmful.
+However, one cannot overlook upon the fact that it does prevent a completely healthy process from occurring.
 As we know, sweating is an essential bodily function to expel heat from your body and keep the organs at a healthy temperature.
 Preventing your body’s attempts to rid itself of toxins and regulate temperature could cause long-term health issues such as allergies, sensitivities and diseases.

 But, for all those planning to make a switch, know that it won’t be an easy ride because your pits will need a period to recoup from all those years of congestion.